TRIZ: History

 TRIZ was developed by the Soviet inventor and science-fiction writer Genrich Altshuller and his associates.
-Altshuller began developing TRIZ in 1946 while working in the inventions-inspection department of the Caspian Sea flotilla of the Soviet Navy.
-His job was to help initiate invention proposals, to rectify and document them, and to prepare applications to the patent office.
-Altshuller realized that a problem requires an inventive solution if there are technical contradictions (improving one parameter negatively affects another).
+Altshuller began developing TRIZ in 1946 while working in the inventions inspection department of the Caspian Sea flotilla of the Soviet Navy.
+His role involved evaluating invention proposals, refining and documenting them, and preparing patent applications.
+Through this work, Altshuller recognised that many technical problems require inventive solutions because improving one parameter often leads to the deterioration of another, a situation he termed a technical contradiction.

-His work on what later became TRIZ was interrupted in 1950 by his arrest and 25-year sentence to the Vorkuta Gulag.
-The arrest was partially triggered by letters which he and Raphael Shapiro sent to Stalin, ministers, and newspapers about Soviet government decisions they considered erroneous.
-Altshuller and Shapiro were freed during the Khrushchev Thaw which followed Stalin's death in 1953, and they returned to Baku.
-The first paper on TRIZ, "On the psychology of inventive creation", was published in 1956 in the Issues in Psychology (Voprosi Psichologii) journal.
+Altshuller's work on what later became TRIZ was interrupted in 1950 by his arrest and a 25-year sentence to the Vorkuta Gulag.
+The arrest was partially triggered by letters that he and Refael Shapiro sent to Stalin, government ministers, and newspapers, criticising Soviet policy decisions they considered erroneous.
+Altshuller and Shapiro were released during the Khrushchev Thaw following Stalin’s death in 1953, and subsequently returned to Baku.